Biased Federated Learning under Wireless Heterogeneity: Optimal Biased FL Design

 \section{Optimal Biased FL Design}

-Leveraging the convergence bound in Theorem \ref{thm1}, we obtain several design insights.
-For OTA-FL, while smaller values of $\{\gamma_m\}$ reduce transmission variance and model bias, it leads to noise amplification.
+The bounds in Theorems~\ref{thm:main_convergence_sc} and \ref{thm:main_convergence_ncvx} yield important design insights.
+For OTA-FL, while decreasing $\{\gamma_m\}$ reduces transmission variance and model bias, it leads to noise amplification.
 Conversely, minimizing noise variance may lead to larger model bias due to non-uniform device participation.
-Similarly, for digital FL, enforcing uniform participation (zero bias) by designing $\rho_m$ and $\nu_m$ can worsen quantization noise variance and increase FL round latency.
-On the other hand, minimizing quantization noise variance alone may result in poor control over model bias and other terms.
-These trade-offs highlight the need to jointly optimize design parameters for improved convergence performance, developed in this section.
+Similarly, for digital FL, enforcing uniform participation (zero bias) by designing $\rho_m$ and $\nu_m$ can worsen quantization noise variance and FL round latency, whereas minimizing quantization noise can introduce large bias.
+These trade-offs motivate a joint optimization of design parameters for improved FL convergence, developed in this section. \addb{Since the strongly convex and non-convex regimes share the same bias-variance structure, we adopt a unified parameter design framework.
+Notably, our optimization uses only \emph{statistical} (large-scale) CSI and is performed \emph{once offline} before training, avoiding the per-round global CSI acquisition and/or optimization assumed in several existing schemes \cite{Upd_aware_sched,Sched_policies,Wireless_Quant_FL_Joint,BB_FL,OTA_FL,Opt_power_control_OTA_FL}.}